Dear Dani Grace and Jude,

 Alternatively, do you want control of how the algorithm works and the flexibility to adapt as necessary?

-If yes, the best choices are T-Slimx2 or a DIY option.
+If yes, the best choices are T-Slimx2 with Control IQ

-For adults, this usually means working hard for the first month but only infrequent adjustments to fine-tune after that.
+For adults, this usually means working hard for the first two weeks but only infrequent adjustments to fine-tune after that.

-For children, this means grafting the first month and regular updates every three months or so.
+For children, this means getting the initial settings on point and regular updates every three months or so.

-The success of these systems is quite reliant on the user and the diabetes team who support them.
+The long-term success of these systems is reliant on the user and the diabetes team who support them.
+However, Control-IQ offers ultimate flexibility.

-For example, you can have a different profile of settings for weekdays and weekends, and even holidays.
+For example, you can have a different profile of settings for weekdays and weekends, holidays, and importantly, a night out drinking alcohol.

 Also, you can make settings much more aggressive for times of illness or medications.